PEtab-dev/PEtab/doc/documentation_data_format.rst

 - (optional) A visualization file, which contains specifications how the data and/or simulations should be plotted by the visualization routines [TSV]

+- (optional) A mapping file, which allows mapping PEtab entity IDs to entity IDs in the model, which might not have valid PEtab IDs themselves [TSV]

 .. figure:: gfx/petab_files.png
    :alt: Files constituting a PEtab problem